darktjm/gamesup/README.md

     issues with loading the preload into every command.

-  - I save the game's main process ID in a known location, so that I can kill a game using killgame.
+  - I save the game's main process ID in a known location, so that I can kill a game using `killgame`.
 This is bound to a global key using `actkbd`; see below.

   - I save the game's name, if requested, so that a global key config